davidvonthenen/graph-rag-guide/community_version/README.md

    **WARNING:** This will erase any existing nodes and edges in your Neo4j databases (both long-term and short-term) and then reload the BBC dataset afresh.
 The ingest process will parse the documents, split them into paragraphs, perform NER to extract entities, and merge everything into the **long-term** Neo4j instance.
 Each relationship is annotated with metadata, including its source document, ingestion timestamp, and a schema version tag for governance purposes.
 (In an enterprise setting, the ingest script wraps the entire batch in a single transaction and tags it with a batch ID for easier rollback, ensuring an authoritative, idempotent load of knowledge.)

 2. **Perform a Simple Query**: Run `python cache_cypher_query.py` This script poses a sample question to the system.
 On the first run, the query will not find any relevant data in the short-term cache (a *cache miss*).
 The script sends the question to the shared `ner_service.py`, which both extracts entities and copies the long-term subgraph into the short-term database.
 Every relationship written by the service receives an `expiration` timestamp (driven by `PROMOTION_TTL_MS`) so cached facts naturally age out.
 Once the service finishes the promotion call, the relevant data resides in the high-speed cache and the question is answered using only the cached subset of the graph, dramatically improving response time.
+Before handing the context to the LLM, the script now pipes the retrieved paragraphs through a BM25 ranker so the most textually relevant snippets are surfaced first.

 3. **Clean Up Short-Term Memory/Cache**: Run `python helper/wipe_short_memory.py`
  This is a maintenance step for the demo, which clears the short-term Neo4j instance of all cached data.
 In a real deployment, cached entries would naturally expire and be evicted.
 Each cached relationship has an `expiration` property set (e.g., 1 hour), and a background job or scheduled process can periodically remove those expired edges (while leaving the nodes for audit purposes).
 For now, we manually wipe the short-term database to simulate that the cache has been cleared of stale data.